archerimpact/architect-frontend/README.md

 2. Install relevant node modules ('npm install')
 3. Run 'node server.js' and navigate to localhost:4567 in browser

+## Usage
+Click and drag on nodes to move and pin them.
+Click again to unpin.
+Ctrl-click or drag to select multiple nodes, and ctrl-click again to deselect.
+Press 'u' to unpin selected nodes.

 ## Next steps
 1. ~~Drag to select multiple nodes at once~~
 2. Group selected nodes